Wintellect/MSLearn/Introduction to Python/2-use-variables-types-and-operators.md

 print(colors) # outputs: ['red','blue','green']
 ```

-Another common example is converting a list into a string using the `join` function:
+Another example involves combining a list of strings into a single string using the `join` function:

 ```python
 colors = ['red','blue','green']